 The surveyors of 1855 described the terrain in their notes but the surveyors were not explorers; using a compass and chain, they walked straight across grid lines to mark what would eventually become arterial streets.
 Walking east and west across what is now NE 75th Street, the survey party did not see the Rock.
 It was only about 1,000 feet south of where the surveyors walked, but the Rock was hidden in a dense forest of trees.
 At that time (1855) no white settlers had yet come to live in northeast Seattle.

-William Strickler, who led the six-man north Seattle survey party of August & September 1855, chose land for himself in what is now the business district of the Fremont neighborhood.
+William Strickler, who led the six-man north Seattle survey party of August and September 1855, had chosen land for himself in what is now the business district of the Fremont neighborhood.
 Slightly to the west of Fremont, in 1853 John Ross had made a homestead claim on land which today is on both sides of the ship canal, at the present site of Seattle Pacific University and southwestern Fremont.
-Ross Playground at 4320 4th Ave NW marks part of Ross’s claim.
+Ross Playground at 4320 4th Ave NW marks the northern borderline of Ross’s two sections of land claims.

-The Indian War which began in October 1855 caused widespread fear among the white settlers of the Seattle area, and it was another ten to twenty years before homesteaders again ventured to stake claims in remote north Seattle.
+The Puget Sound Indian War which began in October 1855 caused widespread fear among the white settlers of the Seattle area, and it was another ten to twenty years before homesteaders again ventured to stake claims in remote north Seattle.
 John Ross’s cabin was burned down during the Indian War and Ross didn’t return and rebuild until the 1870s.
 In 1868 William Goldmyer filed a claim for land at Sand Point, one of the earliest claims in northeast Seattle.
 Goldmyer was not in Seattle during the Indian War and perhaps for that reason he was less susceptible to fear.
 Goldmyer was only 25 years old when he arrived in Seattle and he was young and enthusiastic about having his own land.

 The following letter to the editor of a Seattle newspaper, the Daily Intelligencer, tells of a Fourth of July celebration in 1881 at what was then called Lone Rock.
 Our thanks to Greg Lange, Seattle history and property research expert, for finding and contributing this historical news item.